ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The length in bytes of the OSCORE Master Salt (i.e., the oscore\_salt\_length parameter, see {{Section A.1 of I-D.ietf-lake-edhoc}}) MUST be the value specified in the "osc\_salt\_size" field (if present) in the EDHOC\_Information of the access token response to C, and of the access token provisioned to RS, respectively.

-* C and RS MUST use an OSCORE version consistent with the value specified in the "osc\_version" field (if present) in the EDHOC\_Information of the access token response to C, and of the access token provisioned to RS, respectively.
+* C and RS MUST use the OSCORE version specified in the "osc\_version" field (if present) in the EDHOC\_Information of the access token response to C, and of the access token provisioned to RS, respectively.

 * RS associates the derived OSCORE Security Context with the stored access token, which is bound to the authentication credential (AUTH\_CRED\_C = CRED\_I) used in the EDHOC session.